-The annual incentive program is a cash-based short-term incentive designed to motivate and reward employees for executing and delivering on the key performance metrics for any given fiscal year.
+The annual incentive program is a short-term cash incentive payment designed to motivate and reward employees for executing and delivering on the key performance metrics for any given fiscal year.
 One of the primary objectives of the program is to make our executives accountable for meeting or exceeding their annual commitments to stockholders.
 All of our named executive officers participate in the annual incentive program.

-Performance metrics for each participant are divided among corporate, business unit, and individual areas of focus with varying weight depending on job level and job scope.
-In general, the more senior the employee, the greater the employee's alignment with Corporate objectives.
+Performance metrics for each participant are divided among corporate, business unit, and individual objectives with varying weight depending on job level and job scope.
 Executives directly responsible for a sales organization are aligned with a business unit component, while those who are not directly responsible for a sales organization are aligned with individual objectives.
-As a result of this goal weighting, the size of payments made to senior executives is largely determined by overall Corporation financial performance.
+As a result of this goal weighting, the size of payments made to senior executives is largely determined by overall Company financial performance.
 The chart below outlines the alignment of objectives for our named executive officers:

 Annual Incentive Weighting

-Sales Unit Corporate Business Unit Individual
+Business Unit Corporate Corporate Business Unit Individual

 Executive Responsibility Component Component Component

-Brian Concannon No 80% -% 20%
+Brian Concannon No 100% -% -%

-Christopher Lindop No 80% -% 20%
+Christopher Lindop No 80% % 20%

-David Helsel No 80% -% 20%
+Kathleen McDaniel No 80% -% 20%

-Michael Kelly Global Markets 80% 20% -%

 Peter Allen Global Plasma 80% 20% -%

+Jonathan White No 80% -% 20%

 The number and type of performance metrics and specific performance targets for each metric are determined annually at the beginning of the fiscal year.
 To reinforce profitability, the ratio of revenue to operating income is weighted more heavily toward operating income.
-For fiscal year 2013, the weighting of performance metrics within each incentive component were as follows:
+For fiscal 2014, the weighting of performance metrics within each incentive component were as follows:

-Corporate Component Business Unit Component Individual Component 40% Corporate Revenue • 40% Business Unit Revenue Operating Income Funding 60% Corporate Operating Income 60% Business Unit Operating Income Individual Goals Multiplier
+Corporate Component Business Unit Component Individual Component 40% Corporate Revenue 40% Business Unit Revenue Operating Income Funding 60% Corporate Operating Income 60% Business Unit Operating Income Individual Goals Multiplier